Mpasiowiec/playground-swing-rl/README.md

 ```

 ### Example results
-Sample videos are in `videos/` and models/logs contain TensorBoard data.
+Sample gifs are in `gifs/` and models/logs contain TensorBoard data.
 Use the export script to generate standalone images for GitHub.

 #### Learning curves (A2C)